• Messages

 Tunnel doesn't appear in the agent + MCP Server pickerThe picker only lists tunnels in the session's workspace that have at least one active certificate.Register a CA certificate, or open the session in the workspace the tunnel was created in.

-Caller sees HTTP 500; cloudflared logs No ingress rules were definedcloudflared has no local target.Add --url http://localhost:8080 and network_mode: "service:mcp-gateway" to the cloudflared service.
+Caller sees HTTP 500; cloudflared logs No ingress rules were definedcloudflared has no local target.Add --url http://localhost:8080 and network_mode: "service:mcp-proxy" to the cloudflared service.

-Proxy logs IP validation failed: <ip> is not a private addressUpstream resolves outside RFC1918.See Upstream IP validation.
+Proxy logs IP validation failed: <ip> is not a private addressUpstream MCP server resolves outside RFC1918.See Upstream IP validation.

 Proxy exits with cannot unmarshal !!seq into map[string]stringroutes is a YAML list.Use routes: { name: http://host:port }.